blackopsrepl/yuga-planner/README.md

 ### Future Work

-- **Input from GitHub issues:** instead of processing markdown directly, it creates a list by parsing issues/comments
+- **Input from GitHub issues:** instead of processing markdown directly, it creates a list by parsing issue
 - **Chat interface:** detection of user commands for CRUD operations on tasks and schedules
+- **Reinforcement learning:** training the agent to improve task decomposition and estimation from GitHub metrics (e.g. diffs in timestamps, issue comments etc.)

 ## Prerequisites (Local/GitHub)